Did you make a New Year’s resolution to lose weight this year? I’ve made that one before, back before I quit making resolutions altogether.

 I know that my weight loss – and long-term sustainability – is attributed largely to the food I eat.
 It’s re-affirmed every time I cheat too!

 But I also know that it’s sometimes difficult to know where to begin.
-You’ll find tons of baby steps and encouragement here on the blog, but if you’re looking for something a little bit more in depth, something you can literally take to the kitchen, I encourage you to consider our meal planning membership.
+You’ll find tons of baby steps and encouragement here on the blog, but if you’re looking for something a little bit more in depth, something you can literally take to the kitchen, I encourage you to consider our Clean Eating Club Membership.
 It’s designed for all levels of cooks – novice to experienced – and helps you put real food on the table, 3 times a day, 7 days a week.

 You know that awesome feeling you get when you fit nicely into your clothes?
 You can have that again.
 And you don’t have to do it alone!